Golden Sun: Dark Dawn: Plot

 Matthew's team acquires a ship during the second half of the game, allowing them to visit many previously inaccessible areas.

 The primary group consists of the children of the heroes from the original Golden Sun games, all of whom are adepts.
 The leader is Matthew, a silent and strong-willed Adept who is the son of Isaac and Jenna.
 His initial companions consist of his childhood friends Tyrell, Garet's son, and Karis, Ivan's daughter.
 When Tyrell accidentally breaks a flying machine critical to Isaac's work, Isaac sends them to find a rare Mountain Roc feather required to fix it.
 They are instructed to head to the nearby Konpa Ruins to meet Isaac's mentor Kraden and Mia's children Rief and Nowell.
 However, they are ambushed by three mysterious Adepts; Blados, Chalis, and Arcanus.
-The group is separated, with Matthew, Tyrell, Karis, and Rief trapped on the southern half of the continent, and Kraden and Nowell are stuck in the north.
+The group is separated, with Matthew, Tyrell, Karis, and Rief trapped on the southern half of the continent, while Kraden and Nowell are stuck in the north.
 Seeking to reunite with the latter two, Matthew and his party enlist the help of the enigmatic Prince Amiti to cross into the Morgal region, home of the beastmen.